Both February and March represent an excellent time to take your loved ones to these places in Romania to visit. And we’ll tell you why.

 - Peles Castle.
 A masterpiece of German Neo-Renaissance architecture, this is definitely one of the most fascinating castles in Romania.
 In the late 19th century, it also served as a summer royal residence.

 - Pelisor Castle.
 This castle is smaller than Peles and yet it’s still stunning as it’s been built in Art Nouveau style.
-There is just a few minutes’ walk between the two castles, so you definitely shouldn’t miss either of them.
+There are just a few minutes’ walks between the two castles, so you definitely shouldn’t miss either of them.

 - Gondola.
 The Sinaia Gondola reaches the highest altitude of any cable car in Romania – 2050 meters.
 The view over the resort is absolutely spectacular, so you should definitely check it out.